-Here are some example questions you could ask (feel free to changing wording as necessary):
+Here are some example questions you could ask (feel free to tweak the wording as necessary):

-- Were you able to find the information you were looking for? (can identify missnoing information on the site – best asked on product pages)
+- Were you able to find the information you were looking for?
+This can identify missing information on the site—best asked on product pages.

 - Is there anything holding you back from completing a purchase?
-Y/N (and then ask for explanation – again, this identifies sources of friction)
+This helps you further identify any friction.

 - Were you able to complete your tasks on this website today?
-Y/N, and when No is select, ask “Why not” (identifies friction and missing info)
+If the answer is no, allow your visitor to expand on the reason why.

 There are so many different questions you could ask and get actionable insights; it all depends on your strategic goals.